luanluta/WP-Media-Technical-Assessment/README.md

 There are two main ways to do this, the main difference being that one is a “real” Cron job, and the other uses a function that’s built into WordPress called WP-Cron.
 WP Cron has its limitations due to not being a “real” cron job, so we’ll need the user to create a “real” Cron job on their server.

 To create real cron jobs, we will first need to stop WP Cron from running.
-This is also great for the users site as it wont run anytime smeone visits the site.
+This is also great for the user's site as it won't run anytime someone visits the site.

 To do this, the user needs to add code to their wp-config.php file.
 They can do this by connecting to their server via FTP and finding the file, or if they’re using CPanel, they can use the File Manager to edit the file.